 Students interested in preparing for more advanced CFRM study or with a desire to enhance their computer modeling of these concepts can enroll in CFRM 425 for an introduction to R programming.
 CFRM 425 is not required to earn the QFCF certificate.

-Beginning in Autumn 2017, the QF certificate will be offered in four, 3-credit courses for a total of 12 credits:
+The QF certificate is offered in four, 3-credit courses for a total of 12 credits:

-- CFRM 405: Mathematical Fundamentals for Quantitative Finance
+- CFRM 405: Mathematical Methods for Quantitative Finance

 - CFRM 410: Probability and Statistics for Computational Finance

 - CFRM 420: Introduction to Computational Finance and Financial Econometrics

 The QF Certificate spans 11 months, beginning in late September and finishing in mid-August.
 Certificate students are not required to attend the live online lectures; recordings will be posted on the course website to review on demand.
 Assignments are due weekly.